arjunmullick/coding-Interview/README.md

 # About

-These are the most popular coding interview question from easy to hard in order.
+These are the most popular coding interview questions, from easy to hard, in order.

-The problem covers common pattern / algo in interview:
+The problems cover common patterns and algorithms in interviews:

 - Binary search
 - Two pointers